MarcDavila1022/Tic_Tac_Toe/README.md

-"""
-Lines 72-106: For the next three functions, they all are to check if there is a diagnol win,a horizontal win, or a verticle win.
+#Lines 72-106: For the next three functions, they all are to check if there is a diagnol
-"""
+#win,a horizontal win, or a verticle win.

 def checkHorizontle(gameboard):
     global winner